-For more information on fasteners, please see our Fastening Systems catalog at strongtie.com.
+For more information on fasteners, please see our Fastening Systems catalog at go.strongtie.com/fastenercatalog.

 Quik Drive® Auto-Feed Screw Driving Systems for Decking

 Quik Drive auto-feed screw driving systems are ideal for fastening decking because they combine the efficiency of stand-up driving with the holding power of screws, providing the best long-term results.